muarshad01/DeepSeek/Notes/lecture23_notes.md

 * 15:00

-important.
-So now as the model is learning, the model is getting a bit better at planning and looking ahead 15:26 into the future.
-Both of which are very important skills for a language model to behave like humans and for a language 15:33 model to have better performance.
-And all of these things happen because 15:38 now instead of predicting one single token into the future, we are predicting multiple tokens into the future.
-Right?
-15:45
-Uh so that leads to more richer and more informative gradients also.
-So when you read literature on 15:53 multi-token prediction, you'll often see that multi-token prediction is done so that uh because pre-training is much 16:00 more richer.
-That is because the model sees and learns relationship across multiple future steps simultaneously and 16:07 it gets better at planning or forecasting of sequences.
-So that's the first main reason why multi-token 16:15 prediction is useful.
-It's called densification of training signals or another way to put it is that the model 16:21 just becomes more richer in planning for the future.
-The second thing is improved data 16:28 efficiency and this is something which the paper which I showed you meta's paper they actually quantified this.
-So 16:34 they showed that multi-token prediction train models achieved better results on standard benchmarks like human eval and 16:41
-MBPP with the same amount of training data solving about 15% more code 16:47 problems on average.
-So this is just backed by quantitative evidence right.
+* MTP train models achieved better results on standard benchmarks like HumanEval and MBPP with the same amount of training data, solving about 15% more code problems on average.

+*
+* So this is just backed by quantitative evidence right.
 16:52
 So I'm mentioning two frameworks here, human eval and MBPP.
 First let me show 16:58